Red Norvo: Career

-In June 1945, while a member of the Benny Goodman Sextet, he recorded a session for Comet Records employing members of Goodman's group, as well as Charlie Parker, and Dizzy Gillespie.
-About the session Norvo said: "Bird and Diz were dirty words for musicians of my generation.
+In June 1945, while a member of the Benny Goodman Sextet, he recorded a session for Comet Records, employing members of Goodman's group, as well as Charlie Parker, and Dizzy Gillespie.
+About the session, Norvo said, "Bird and Diz were dirty words for musicians of my generation.
 But jazz had always gone through changes and in 1945 we were in the middle of another one.
 Bird and Diz were saying new things in an exciting way.
 I had a free hand, so I gambled".

-In 1949, while trying to find work near home on the West Coast and running into difficulties with large groups, Norvo formed a trio with the novel combination of vibes, guitar, and bass.
+In 1949, while trying to find work near home on the West Coast and running into difficulties with large groups, Norvo formed a trio with the novel combination of vibraphone, guitar, and bass.
 When the original guitarist and bassist quit (Mundell Lowe and Red Kelly), Norvo brought in two previously little-known players.
 Tal Farlow became one of the most significant of the new generation of guitarists, in part because the demands of the trio led him to explore changes in tempo and harmony.
 Charles Mingus's career as a bass player developed via this group through his virtuoso musicianship, though its repertoire was unconnected to his later career.
 Mingus left in 1951 and was replaced by Red Mitchell.
 Farlow left the group in 1953 and guitarist Jimmy Raney took his place.
 The Norvo, Farlow, and Mingus trio recorded two albums for Savoy Records.

 In 1959, Norvo's group played concerts in Australia with Frank Sinatra; Blue Note released these recordings in 1997.
 Norvo and his group also made several appearances on The Dinah Shore Chevy Show in the late 1950s and early 1960s.

 Norvo recorded and toured throughout his career until a stroke in the mid-1980s forced him into retirement (although he developed hearing problems long before his stroke).
-He died at a convalescent home in Santa Monica, California at the age of 91.
+He died at a convalescent home in Santa Monica, California, at the age of 91.